karlskag/advent-of-code-2017/README.md

 # adventofcode

-Solutions to AoC 2017 in Clojure
+Solutions to AoC 2017 in Clojure.
-Noob solutions, just learning the language.
+(Noob solutions, just learning the language)

 Solutions:
 1 a